-But here's the bigger problem and it is something each Indian, citizen or diasporal, should worry about more than what Husain did or did not paint: the undermining of the cornerstone of India's secular democracy-- the freedom of expression it guarantees all its citizens-- by the radicals who have succeeded in throwing Husain out.
-These are radicals spawned by the same forces who, all the way back in 1948, silenced India's sanest voice when they assassinated Mahatma Gandhi.
+But here’s the bigger problem and it is something each Indian, citizen or diasporal, should worry about more than what Husain did or did not paint: the undermining of the cornerstone of India’s secular democracy– the freedom of expression it guarantees all its citizens– by the radicals who have succeeded in throwing Husain out.

 Then, just today, I got another chain email forwarded by a usually sane family member juxtaposing Husain’s paintings of nude Hindu women and Bharat Mata (a female personification of India), with his paintings of much better dressed Muslim and Christian women, including Mother Theresa.
 The mail, addressed to several dozen people besides me, exhorted readers to forward it to others so “Hindus can protect their self-respect.”

 (Truly, what a blessing the Internet has been to these bigoted viewpoints: within seconds they can get their messages of hate into hundreds of thousands of inboxes.)